gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/data_processing/index.md

 For cases where we cannot drop a outlier, we can do the following:
 1. Try a transformation.
 Square root and log transformations both pull in high numbers.
 This can make assumptions work better if the outlier is a dependent variable and can reduce the impact of a single point if the outlier is an independent variable.

+2. Try clipping the data.
+For example `value = min(value, 10)` will clip the outlier and map it to `10`.

-2. Minkowski Error.
+3. Minkowski Error.
 Instead of measuring our model using the squared error, we raise error to a power less than two: say 1.5.
 In this way, the contribution that an outlier gives is lessened and we can keep the data.

-3. Try a different model.
+4. Try a different model.

 ## Feature Selection / Dimension Reduction
 > A good feature set contains features that are highly correlated with the class, yet uncorrelated with each other.
 It will not only speed up algorithm execution, but may also improve model scores.